Lester Holt / NBC News

-Dineo Pilane (left) and her friend Mpho write on a wall of remembrance of Nelson Mandela in Soweto, South Africa, on Monday.
+Dineo Pilane, 9, and her friend Mpho write on a wall of remembrance of Nelson Mandela in Soweto, South Africa.

 SOWETO, South Africa - The messages are simple but profound.

 “I love you,” Dineo Pilane, 9, wrote on a wall of remembrances next to the Nelson Mandela family home and museum on Vilikazi Street.